MXA RACE TEST: THE REAL TEST OF THE 2022 YAMAHA YZ450F

-A: The YZ450F has the worst ergonomics of all the 2021 450 motocross bikes.
-For loyal Yamaha racers, it is an improvement over what they had before, but for riders transitioning from other brands, it has a host of flaws—and, from a business point of view, you can’t just sell bikes to former Yamaha owners.
+A: Terrible.
+In MXA’s opinion, the YZ450F has the worst ergonomics of all the 2022 450 motocross bikes.
+For loyal Yamaha racers, it is an improvement over what they had before, but for riders transitioning from other brands, it has a host of flaws‚ and, from a business point of view, you can’t just sell bikes to former Yamaha owners.
 You have to steal buyers from the competition.
-Here is where Yamaha should focus its engineering.
+Here are two simple fixes for Yamaha.

-The seat.
-The stock seat feels like a horse saddle.
-The foam wears out quickly, and you end up in a hole.
-Yamaha knows this because in 2019, it increased the foam density by 16 percent.
-Then, in 2020, it increased density another 10 percent.
-Yamaha’s engineers could still go firmer.
-For our taller test riders, we ran a 20mm-taller GYTR seat (and we put the handlebars back to the stock 16.55 farther-forward position).
+The 2022 Yamaha handlebars are mounted 16.5mm farther forward than they were in 2019.
+The stock bar setup is awkward, unless you are very tall, but it can be fixed by putting the bar mounts in the rear holes on the triple clamps and rotating them to the forward position.
+Additionally, the seat feels swayback.
+For our taller test riders, we ran a 20mm-taller GYTR seat (and we put the handlebars back to the stock 16.5mm farther-forward position).
 This setup helped lessen the cramped footpeg-to-saddle height for tall riders; however, short riders hated this mod because the bars lifted their arms up, and with the tall seat they couldn’t touch the ground.

 Q: WHAT DID WE HATE?

 A: The hate list: